hackforla/website/CONTRIBUTING.md

 For example -> `https://github.com/octocat/website`.

 Note that this forked copy is a remote version on GitHub.
-It is not yet on your local machine :octocat:.
+It is not yet on your local machine.

 ## Clone the forked repository